California Psalms

 1 When the cosmos mariners,

-their tillers turned and ship sails unfurled,
+their tillers turned and ship sails spread and swelling,

-all things, oh God, expose your palm.
+all things, oh God, accommodate your palm.

-2 Your image in each thing,
+2 Your visage in each essence,

 in numberless importances reflected

-finds recognition everywhere in drumming veins.
+becomes apparent everywhere in drumming veins.

 3 Your words’ unfathomable fairness